Community Rehabilitation Clinic

 BECOME A VOLUNTEER

-If you're interested in volunteering, fill out this CRC Volunteer Application Form and an employee will contact you within a week for the next steps.
+If you’re interested in volunteering, please fill out the Volunteer Sign-Up Form.
+A clinic employee will reach out as soon as possible to discuss the next steps.

-Training will be completed through the CRC once you begin volunteering.
+In person training will be completed through the PT Clinic once you begin volunteering.

 Contact Info